Your dog talks to you in its way. It tells you more than you think.

 As the causes of your dogs getting hiccups, not all reasons for lying at your feet are harmless.
 This is mainly a concerning one.
 You can pinpoint whether this is the case by looking out for other signs.

 Your canine will have its tail tucked under its body.
 It will also have its ears raised and pulled back.
 If these signs are there, then your dog’s sitting on your feet out of fear.

 When the behavior is triggered by fear, you must deal with the underlying cause.
 The best way is first to figure out what is scaring your dog.
 And then expose it to the object of its fear in a controlled manner.

 Reason 4: Your Dog’s Instincts are Kicking in

 Another explanation for sitting on your feet might be that it’s instinctual.
 Your furry friend is a pack animal.
 And it sees you as a part of its pack.
 And most likely sees you as the alpha.

 It’s instinctual for pack animals to want to protect the alpha.
-Hence, it’ll sit by you and stay alert as a way of defending you.
+Hence, it’ll sit by you and stay alert to defend you.

 Reason 5: Your Dog is Exhibiting Territorial Behavior